Skip to main content

 Our Recommendation

 The best refrigerator filter depends entirely on your fridge brand.
 For Whirlpool/Maytag/KitchenAid owners, the everydrop Filter 1 (EDR1RXD1) with its triple NSF certification is our top pick.
 For GE owners, the GE XWFE leads with 50+ contaminant reduction and 300-gallon capacity.
 Samsung owners get reliable OEM quality from the HAF-QIN at the best price.
-And for budget-conscious households with clean water, the AQUACREST 6-pack provides a full year of basic filtration for under $17.
+And for budget-conscious households with clean water, the AQUACREST 6-pack provides a full year of basic filtration at the lowest cost in our roundup.

 Check Top Pick on Amazon